etienne-graveyard/tumau/README.md

 - Written in Typescript (strong yet easy-to-use types)
 - Almost no external dependency (easy to audit)
 - Simple to extends (using middleware)
-- Minimal (contains only the bare minimum)
+- Modular, cou can take only what you need.

 ## Install